awesomephant/industry-research/_posts/2017-01-01-victory-lab.markdown

 cover: "/books/victory-lab.jpg"
 ---

-Some good insights into how political science and data is used to run political campaigns in the US.m
+Some good insights into how political science and data is used to run political campaigns in the US.
+Graphic design is a part of this: In one section Eisenberg describes an experiment where letters asking people to go out and vote on election day were sent to different groups of people.
+Each group got a letter with identical content but different graphic treatment - the one that looked as if it was typed up in Microsoft Word and came in a plain white envelope performed the best, far ahead of the glossy, colour-printed "designer's" version.

+However the more interesting part to me is the way data science is used to build models that can predict how each individual person is likely going to vote - and what issues might be used to change their behaviour.
+Applied science is awesome.